-Summary Corporate Audit Executive Executive Stock Additional Appendix Governance and Board Matters Information Matters Officers Compensation Information Information
+Summary Information Corporate Governance and Board Matters Audit Matters Executive Officers Executive Compensation Stock Information Additional Information Appendix

 Section 16 reporting officers to accumulate and hold a minimum amount of Company common stock within a certain number of years of joining the Company.
-Any Section 16 reporting officer who is subject to our stock ownership guidelines must satisfy these ownership guidelines within five years from the date he or she is appointed as a Section 16 reporting officer; provided, however, that the Chief Executive Officer must satisfy the ownership quidelines within six years from the date he or she is appointed as the Chief Executive Officer.
-Further, our nonemployee directors must maintain the amount of common stock granted to them throughout their tenure as nonemployee directors.
+Any Section 16 reporting officer who is subject to our stock ownership guidelines must satisfy these ownership guidelines within five years from the date he or she is appointed as a Section 16 reporting officer; provided, however, that the Chief Executive Officer must satisfy the ownership guidelines within six years from the date he or she is appointed as the Chief Executive Officer.
+Further, our non-employee directors must maintain the amount of common stock granted to them throughout their tenure as non-employee directors.
 As of the record date, each of our non-employee directors, Chief Executive Officer and the other Section 16 reporting officers of the Company has either satisfied these ownership guidelines or were on track to satisfy the requirement in the time remaining to do so.
+The specific stock ownership requirements for our directors, Chief Executive Officer and other Section 16 reporting officer and section 16 reporting to do so.
 The specific stock ownership requirements for our directors, Chief Executive Officer and other Section 16 reporting officers are as follows:

-Title Stock Own ership Requirement Compliance Period Chief Executive Officer ••••• 6 X annual base salary 6 years from appointment, subject to the guidelines Section 16 Reporting Officers • • 2x annual base salary 5 years from appointment, subject to the guidelines Non-Employee Directors Retain equity hold Retain equity holdings for their tenure as non-employee directors
+Title Stock Own ership Requirement Compliance Period Chief Executive Officer ••••• 6X annual base salary 6 years from appointment, subject to the guidelines Section 16 Reporting Officers •• 5 years from appointment, subject to the guidelines Non-Employee Directors Retain equity holdi Retain equity holdings for their tenure as non-employee directors